qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 [Related 1](https://github.com/WebAssembly/threads/issues/106) [Related 2](https://github.com/WebAssembly/threads/issues/177) [Related 3](https://github.com/WebAssembly/threads/issues/174)

 This restriction makes porting native multi-threaded code to Wasm harder.
 For example, locking in web worker can use normal locking, but locking in main thread must use spin-lock.
 Spin-locking for long time costs performance.
-Locking is often necessary in multi-threaded allocators.

 The main thread can be blocked using [JS Promise integration](https://github.com/WebAssembly/js-promise-integration).
 That blocking will allow other code (JS code and Wasm code) to execute when blocking.
 This is called **reentrancy**.